-- Physical distancing floor decals are in place throughout the terminal, ensuring that we all stay 6 feet apart
+- Physical distancing floor decals are in place throughout the terminal, ensuring that we all are reminded to keep distance between ourselves and others.

 - Baggage carts in circulation are cleaned three times a day with a disinfectant, including frame, wheels, basket and handles.
 When the carts are collected, the handles are sanitized and returned to the signed sanitized cart collection areas for passengers use